Mirugaa: Plot

 John D'Soza (Srikanth) is a serial killer who marries wealthy single mothers for their money.
-Once the women discover his true nature, he kills the entire family, steals their wealth, and disappears.
+Once the women discover his true nature, he kills the entire family, steals their wealth and disappears.
 After his latest killing, he changes his name to Arvind and goes on the run but is involved in a traffic accident.

 Lakshmi (Raai Laxmi) is a single mother and millionaire businesswoman who owns a large conglomerate, including a tea factory.
 A wild tiger has been roaming the nearby forest, attacking some of her factory workers and terrorizing the area.
 Arvind approaches Lakshmi.
 By playing the role of a kind and caring man, he successfully befriends Lakshmi, who then appoints him as her factory manager.

-A flashback reveals that after his accident, Arvind (then still John) woke up in the home of Subadhra (Vaishnavi Chandran), who introduced herself as his neighbor.
-She showed him video footage of him killing his previous family, and revealed that she is Lakshmi's estranged sister.
+A flashback reveals that after his accident, Arvind (then still John) woke up in the home of Subhadra (Vaishnavi Chandran), who introduced herself as his neighbor.
+She showed him video footage of him killing his previous family and revealed that she is Lakshmi's estranged sister.
 Due to her reckless lifestyle, their father had disowned her and made Lakshmi the sole heir to the family business.
-Subadhra blackmailed John, demanding that he kill Lakshmi in exchange for keeping his secret.
+Subhadra blackmailed John, demanding that he kill Lakshmi in exchange for keeping his secret.
 This was his true motive for approaching her.

 Lakshmi later falls in love with Arvind and marries him, then promotes him to managing director, granting him partial inheritance rights to the business.
-However, Subadhra grows impatient that Lakshmi is still alive.
+However, Subhadra grows impatient that Lakshmi is still alive.
 Meeting Arvind at a hotel, she is told that Lakshmi's wealth is far greater than they had estimated.
 Arvind proposes killing her only after gaining full control of the business, promising to make Subadhra his partner.
-Intoxicated and under the influence of drugs, Subadhra reveals that the memory card containing the incriminating footage is hidden beneath the skin of her abdomen.
+Intoxicated and under the influence of drugs, Subhadra reveals that the memory card containing the incriminating footage is hidden beneath the skin of her abdomen.
 Arvind kills her and retrieves the card.